 We had some great experiences backpacking in Venezuela.
 The people are very friendly and it really is a beautiful country, but traveling here is frustrating at times.
 The main annoyances being standing in line, the police, bad service, empty shops and crime.

 For foreign travelers this is an unbelievably cheap country.
 Our average budget was below $6 a day each all inclusive.
-South America travel budget
+Our cheapest country traveling in South America.

 THE CURRENCY ISSUE